 How intelligent are you, really?

-Being referred to as “intelligent” is probably one of the best compliments you can hear.
-It is because intelligent people are given a lot of respect and admiration.
+Being referred to as “intelligent” is one of the compliments we most love to hear.

 For example, a child who has high grades in school is considered intelligent because of outstanding performance.

 According to Cattell-Horn intelligence theory, an individual’s overall intelligence is a result of different skills and abilities mixing and interacting together.
 They categorized it into two types:

 This type of intelligence depends mainly on one’s native ability and is not something that can be obtained through education or exposure to various environmental factors.

 Most people with “street smarts”, have high fluid intelligence.
 Another way to identify this type of intelligence is its flexibility and adaptability wherein it can be applied in different ways, depending on the situation.

 This type of intelligence is the opposite of fluid intelligence.

-A perfect example is the vocabulary and mathematical knowledge.
+A perfect example is vocabulary and mathematical knowledge.
 As you go to school every year, your vocabulary and math knowledge increase until your skills crystallize.

 Howard Gardner’s theory of intelligence

 Originally, Gardner proposed that there are eight intelligence but suggested that there is an additional “existentialist intelligence.”